slatedocs/slate/source/includes/_site_errors.md

 siteId | integer | Site to which the error will be added

 #### HTTP headers
-Name | Description
+Name | Value
 --- | ---
 Content-Type | application/json

-The data to insert has to be provided as a JSON-Object.
+The data to be inserted has to be provided as a JSON-Object.

 #### Request body parameters
 Field | Type | Description